-JASON A. TURNER, EXECUTIVE DIRECTOR
+JASON A. TURNER, CO-CHAIR

 Jason A. Turner formerly served as Mayor Giuliani’s Commissioner of New York City’s Human Resources Administration for his entire second term through 2001.
 The agency is responsible for welfare, employment, Medicaid and child care programs, and has seventeen thousand employees with a budget of fifteen billion dollars.
 Before New York, Turner worked for Wisconsin Governor Tommy Thompson (1993 – 1997) where he led the state team to develop a fully work-based alternative to welfare (Wisconsin Works).
 Earlier, Turner served as the federal director of Aid to Families with Dependent Children (AFDC) at HHS during the first Bush administration.

 Questions and answers have been posted and are available at the following link: http://www.fns.usda.gov/2014-snap-e-t-pilots Please note that this is the first set in a two part series of questions and answers.
 Part 1 covers eligible applicants, financial requirements, and the independent evaluation.
 Part 2 will cover questions and answers regarding pilot participants and allowable activities.

 Eloise Anderson, Co-Chair and Secretary, Wisconsin Dept. of Children and Families